You can actually call Surfer Boy Pizza from ‘Stranger Things’ - NewsBreak

 Thanks to some Internet sleuths , “Stranger Things” fans found you can actually dial the number seen on the side of Argyle’s Surfer Boy Pizza van.

-After you call the number – 805-457-4992 – you’ll be greeted by Argyle, played by Eduardo Franco, who tells you that “we make everything fresh here at Surfer Boy Pizza, except our pineapple, which comes from a can.”The architect who designed Pizza Hut’s ‘red roof’ restaurants made a ton of money thanks to an unusual deal
+After you call the number – 805-457-4992 – you’ll be greeted by Argyle, played by Eduardo Franco, who tells you that “we make everything fresh here at Surfer Boy Pizza, except our pineapple, which comes from a can.”US Marshals arrest double homicide fugitive in Lexington

 The recorded call lasts for about one minute, and, unfortunately, you’re unable to order your own Surfer Boy Pizza.